 Master mathematics within the PLC framework

-Tasks, lessons, assessments, homework, interventions, and grading all have the power to improve—or diminish—student learning in mathematics.
+Creating mathematical tasks, designing lessons, delivering interventions, and writing and grading assessments and homework all have the power to improve—or diminish—student learning in mathematics.
 By working collaboratively within the PLC at Work® process, teacher teams can ensure each of these elements promotes equitable teaching and learning experiences and supports students in achieving proficiency.

 This interactive K–12 workshop is led by internationally acclaimed experts with decades of firsthand experience teaching mathematics.
 As active participants, educators will learn how to function in collaborative teams to: